unrealircd/unrealircd-webpanel/README.md

 ```

 ## Authentication
+Right now, by default everyone being able to access the URL can use the
+webpanel.
+In future versions this will no longer be the case.
-There will be at least two methods of authentication.
-Currently in
+There are currently two authentication methods under development:
-development:

 - SQL (available but still in development!)
 - Local File DB (not public yet)